MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center-id-partners.md

 ## Prerequisite: Become a Creator or an ID@Xbox partner

    > [!IMPORTANT]
-   >
-   > Prerequisite steps for Creators:
-   > * If you aren't already in the Creators Program, join the Creators Program.
-   > To join the Creators Program, right-click the following link and then click **Open in new window**: [Xbox Live Creators Program](https://www.xbox.com/developers/creators-program).
-   > Follow the instructions at that site.

    > Prerequisite steps for ID@Xbox partners:
    > 1. Prepare a prototype of your game, such as a demo and screen captures.
    >